 - Use images to express qualitative aspects of the phrase.

 - Integrate verbal cues with moving to maintain an appropriate teaching pace.

 The choreography of your phrase will be evaluated only in terms of its appropriateness for the indicated technique level and consistency with your stated objectives.

 While this portion of the audition is required for everyone, it will be given special consideration for those who are applying for a Graduate Teaching Assistantship.

-The solo performance is optional for M.A. applicants.
-Please let the Recruitment Coordinator know if you are an M.A. applicant and would like to perform a solo.
+M.A. applicants considering the M.F.A. need to audition.
+Please let the Recruitment Coordinator know if you are an M.A. applicant who would like to audition for the M.F.A.
+Program.

 Page last updated 3:41 PM, October 4, 2021